Bartec Auto ID

 The sensors also transmit data such as their unique sensor ID, temperature and pressure, battery life and other diagnostic information.
 This data is sent to the Engine Control Unit (ECU) or specific receiver on the vehicle.
 Those vehicles which have graphical displays of the TPMS positions can then show on which wheel there is a problem.

-Especially when creating winter tyres, where the procedure has to be repeated 4 times (and every time when changing from summer to winter tyres and the other way around), the amount of work is considerable.
-But not only that: Since car and tyre manufacturers use a multitude of different sensors, a tyre workshop that wants to offer TPMS repairs has to stock every single sensor type.
+When working with winter tyres and where the procedure has to be repeated 4 times (and every time when changing from summer to winter tyres and the other way around), the amount of work is considerable.
+But not only that: Since car and tyre manufacturers use a multitude of different sensors, a tyre workshop offering TPMS repairs has to stock every single sensor type.

 In order to tackle this problem, universal sensors are used to generate a set of Winter Tyres to swap on/off the vehicle.
-At the start of Winter Tyre season the Winter Tyre set can be readied by fitting them with universal sensors.
-They can then be relearned/programmed to the vehicle using the Bartec tool.
-Hence the TPMS repair time is reduced to a minimum which is an essential at this time.
-In the USA, where TPMS have been mandatory for a couple of years now, the Schrader EZ-sensor® was introduced in 2012 and is capable of replacing over 90% of the roughly 150 different OEM sensors there.
+At the start of Winter Tyre season, the Winter Tyre set can be readied by fitting them with universal sensors.
+They can then be relearned/programmed to the vehicle using a Bartec tool.
+The TPMS repair time is reduced to a minimum which is essential during this process.
+In the USA, where TPMS have been mandatory since 2008, the Schrader EZ-sensor® was introduced in 2012 and is capable of replacing over 90% of the roughly 150 different OEM sensors there.
 A similar market coverage is anticipated for Europe as well.
 Workshops can therefore reduce their stock drastically and still offer TPMS repairs.
-In addition, other sensors are available for the aftermarket TPM Sensor demand including: OE Sensors, ALLIGATOR sens.it™, and Huf IntelliSens™.
+In addition, other market leading sensors are available for the aftermarket TPM Sensor demand including: OE Sensors, ALLIGATOR sens.it™, and Huf IntelliSens™.